dkbrummitt/diverseiq.com/content/team/delicia-brummitt.md

 Delicia's impressive professional accomplishments include designing, building, and maintaining revenue-generating applications that consistently made $78+M USD annually.
 She also designed a billing reporting system that saved time for the development department.
 Delicia's technical prowess led her to speak at ConnectTech technical conference, cementing her reputation as an expert in her field.

-## Inspiring Change with DiverseIQ
+## Inspiring Change with DiversifyIQ

-Delicia's passion for effective technology use led her to create DiverseIQ, a platform that addresses the need for professional training in the tech industry.
-With DiverseIQ, Delicia aims to empower individuals and organizations to develop and enhance their skills in the ever-changing tech landscape.
+Delicia's passion for effective technology use led her to create DiversifyIQ, a platform that addresses the need for professional training in the tech industry.
+With DiversifyIQ, Delicia aims to empower individuals and organizations to develop and enhance their skills in the ever-changing tech landscape.

 ## Hear it From Others

 People who have worked with Delicia praise her ability to inspire and lead.
 As one colleague said, "She pushes me to where I want to be."
 Others have noted that having Delicia's voice in the room is a relief and that it's refreshing to work with her.

-If you're looking to level up your tech skills or empower your organization, look no further than Delicia Brummitt and DiverseIQ.
+If you're looking to level up your tech skills or empower your organization, look no further than Delicia Brummitt and DiversifyIQ.